merstrax/wow-sc/Combat_Design.md

 Short Channel
 Long Channel

 Some classes might not have crouch but something similar to it.
-Ex: Heavy Terran might have slow march, reducing speed by 75%, damage received by 25% and miss chance by 66% (This is aimed to fit the theme of a line of fire-bats purging an area slowly)
+Ex: Heavy Terran might have slow march, reducing speed by 75%, damage received by 25% and miss chance by 66% (This is aimed to fit the theme of a line of fire-bats purging an area slowly)<br>
 You can further reduce this chance with armor modifiers (Stabilizer) and scopes.
 Each of these would probably reduce the miss chance by 5% each in their best form.

 ## Elemental Combat and Damage Type Mechanics
 Most enemies will have an elemental weakness and resistance.
-Every melee weapon and ammunition will be associated with an elemental type.
+Every melee weapon and ammunition will be associated with an elemental type.<br>
 Additionally elemental damage done through weapon damage and not a specified damage type through an ability, applies a debuff.

 ### Damage Types